 While its name references the Hương River in stately Huế, this Causeway Bay restaurant is decidedly no-frills.
 Its old-school décor might be interpreted as being deliberately retro at first glance, but Perfume River has actually been around for over 40 years, all the while attracting a steady and consistent stream of regulars and intrepid newcomers with its casual Hong Kong-style Vietnamese food.

 Its massive menu can be a bit daunting, but you cannot go wrong with the cooked beef phở ($55), phở with fried Vietnamese salami ($55), or beef cubes with fried rice in tomato sauce ($90).
 The noodle portions are on the smaller side, but we just see that as an opportunity to try more dishes.

 Perfume River, 89 Percival Street, Causeway Bay | (+852) 2576 2240

-For fans of Cantonese-style hot pot, this cheerful new addition to Causeway Bay’s dining scene is a must-try.
-So Tam has only been officially open for a little over a month, but it has already caught the eye of the city’s foodies with its Vietnamese-style hot pot.
+For fans of Cantonese-style hot pot, this cheerful addition to Causeway Bay is a must-try, catching the eye of the city’s foodies with its Vietnamese-style hot pot.
 Try the deluxe Vietnamese hot pot ($248) comes highly recommended.
-Diners can choose from either a chicken or crab broth as the base, with toppings like clams, beef, vegetables, and vermicelli—alternatively, if you’re looking for an affordable lunch set, try the bánh mì chả lụa set ($68), which comes with a pork sausage bánh mì and So Tam’s soup of the day.
+Diners can choose from either a chicken or crab broth as the base, with toppings like clams, beef, vegetables, and vermicelli.
+Alternatively, if you’re looking for an affordable lunch set, try the bánh mì chả lụa set ($68), which comes with a pork sausage bánh mì and So Tam’s soup of the day.